Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### CSS Validation ###

-The validator found an error where I had used an invalid value with the transform property.
+The Jigsaw validator found an error where I had used an invalid value with the transform property.
 I changed the value from a percentage to a decimal which resolved the error.

 The parse error was an unclosed media query near the end of the document.